 It is important to remember that you are hiring people with whom you are going to spend quite a lot of time with.
 You will frequently talk to them, discussing various options.
 You will work together trying to make decisions on various issues.
 The project period is sort of a marriage.
 If you do not connect with your contractor, the whole thing may end up in shambles with you suffering the most.

 Research the contractor and their staff.
+If you pay fees to a HOA (which vary across states), they will likely already have contractors they use who they will recommend if the work you want to do is approved.
 Check online to see whether they have been mentioned by a past customer in a negative light.
 When you interact with prospective contractors, try to examine their social skills.
 Imagine it is a first date and you are trying to find out whether someone would make for a good partner.
 After all, you are going to be actual partners in the remodeling project.

 Ask plenty of questions and see how they respond.
 How easy is it to talk to them?
 Are they friendly when answering questions and providing explanations or do they seem impatient?
 Do they come across as overly forceful, pushing you to make a certain decision even if you do not want to?